hickeyma/helm3-migration/proposal/README.md

 NOTE: This is in dry-run mode, the following actions will not be executed.
 Run without --dry-run to take the actions described below:

+Release "myrelease" will be converted from Helm 2 to Helm 3.
 [Helm 3] Release "myrelease" will be created.
 [Helm 3] ReleaseVersion "myrelease.v1" will be created.
 [Helm 3] ReleaseVersion "myrelease.v2" will be created.